TheUsernameIsNotTaken/YouToddler/src/YouToddlerWebAPI/README.md

 The underlying library integrating swagger to SpringBoot is [springdoc-openapi](https://github.com/springdoc/springdoc-openapi)

-Start your server as an simple java application
+Start your server as a simple java application.

 You can view the api documentation in swagger-ui by pointing to
 http://localhost:9090/

+Get the full documentation from http://localhost:9090/api/v1/api-docs or from the [Confluence page](https://manhatten.atlassian.net/wiki/spaces/AT/pages/7110657/OpenAPI+documentation#The-Swagger-YAML)

 Change default port value in application.properties